 Students study the new Edexcel Physics GCSE 9-1.
 The courses are normally 2 years in length but in order to give opportunities for greater enrichment and exploration this course is currently taken over 3 years at Wallington after which pupils undertake their final exams.
-This year students will develop their understanding of astronomy, the particle model, forces & matter and electricity.
+This year students will develop their understanding of forces, motion and waves.
 Throughout this year students will develop their practical and analytical skills through conducting key experiments.